 This involves changing our whole waste system, to reduce plastic pollution at source.
 More than 350 brands have signed the New Plastics Economy Global Commitment with high targets to reach before 2025; this includes companies representing 20% of all plastic packaging produced globally, such as Coca Cola, Unilever and Tetrapak.

 There are plenty of campaigns to suit individuals and connect you with a community of beach cleaners.
 As this global issue has spread, so too have the initiatives that are fighting it.

 There are sports and fitness based campaigns such as Runners against Rubbish, Trash Free Trails and Paddle Against Plastic.
-There are larger organisations such as The Plastic Pollution Coalition or science based educational charities like 5 Gyres calling on volunteers and supporters.
+There are larger organisations such as The Plastic Pollution Coalition or science based educational charities like 5 Gyres and The Marine Diaries calling on volunteers and supporters.
 Why not attend a national beach clean with the Marine Conservation Society or Surfers Against Sewage Big Spring or Autumn beach clean; joining forces with thousands of concerned others, so you know you’re not alone in taking action.

 Tackling these problems – when there is no single solution – can be draining of our energy so finding a tribe of like minded individuals for support and motivation is inspiring and fruitful.